La Tzoumaz: Resort in winter

 The resort is also directly linked to the Four Valleys ski area, with 98 more ski lifts and a total of 400 km of ski runs.
 The [Verbier] zone of the Four Valleys is renowned for its off-piste opportunities.
-In particular Tortin, Mont Fort, Valon D'Arby and Creblet are popular excursions.
+In particular Tortin, Mont Fort, Valon D'Arbi and Creblet are popular excursions.

 Resort in summer

 The village offers 1 outdoor tennis court, fishing, paragliding, mountain biking and climbing.
 It is situated on the Bisse du Saxon (part of a 19th-century irrigation system that offers 100 km of gently inclined paths suitable for walking and mountain biking).
 Within a short drive of the resort are many family, cultural and historical attractions including Lake Geneva, the Grande Dixence dam, the medieval town of Sion, Aqua park, Thermal Baths and underground salt mines.

 The Verbier-La Tzoumaz Bikepark had 5 separate downhill tracks each with at least 700m of altitude drop.

-The "maison de la Forêt" has exhibitions of local wildlife and a popular cafe serving local produce.
-It’s also the beginning of the trail of the senses.
+The "maison de la Forêt" has exhibitions of local wildlife and a cafe serving local produce.

-The trail of the senses allows you to discover nature through sight, touch, hearing, smell and taste.
+The Trail of the Senses allows you to discover nature through sight, touch, hearing, smell and taste.

 Hikers can also discover the "bisses" and notably the bisse of Saxon.
 The small water channels have run through Valais since the Middle Ages bringing water from high in the mountains to the pastures below.